sdiehl/wiwinwlh/tutorial.md

 This does however bring in several typeclass instances and classes regardless of whether it is explicitly or implicitly imported.
-If one really desires to use nothing from the Prelude then the option exists to exclude the entire prelude ( except for the wired-in class instances ) with the ``-XNoImplicitPrelude`` pragma.
+If one really desires to use nothing from the Prelude then the option exists to exclude the entire Prelude ( except for the wired-in class instances ) with the ``-XNoImplicitPrelude`` pragma.